-Effective employee communication – through videos, dedicated websites, and eLearning – can keep them more informed about the role that benefits play in their total compensation.
+Effective employee communication – through videos, dedicated websites, and eLearning – can keep them more informed about the role that benefits play in their total z.
 Before you can create a program that educates workers, though, you need to know how to approach the topic in the right way.

 Online videos make it easier to reveal the unseen side of compensation packages by giving employees visual representations of their benefits and take home pay.

 For example, your benefits communication video might help with employee benefits communication by showing someone picking boxes off of a shelf and putting them into a cart.
 The first box that the person picks up represents the pay that employees receive.
 Not surprisingly, it’s a pretty big box that takes up more than 60% of the cart.

 As the shopper continues to add items to the cart, your employees see, for instance, that:

 When employees see these numbers represented as visual objects, they get a better sense of how much the unseen side of their compensation package is worth.

 Online videos can seem a bit impersonal when the content doesn’t focus on their specific compensation package.
 A website that handles employee benefits communication by offering an interactive calculator to demonstrate the dollar value of benefits that an individual employee has accumulated over the past month, quarter, or year, however, puts the benefits – and total compensation – into perspective.

 When your employees can check the benefits that they get, it’s easier for them to feel that they have received something.
 Suddenly, the benefits don’t seem vague.
 They become concrete numbers that apply to each individual.